Cameron Brown spent spring 2013 at Universidad Veritas.

 had I not been with a host family.”

-An Early Childhood Education and Child Studies double
+An Early Childhood Education and Child Studies (now Children, Youth, and Families) double

 major with minors in Psychology and Spanish, Brown says that she chose Costa Rica as a study location because of her love for the Spanish language.
 "My goal was to complete my Spanish minor while there, through two intensive Spanish courses.
 Not only